jafarimahdi/C-/README.md

 -   OOPS and its priciples
 -   class and object
 -   What is a component
--   What is Encapsulation and Data Abstraction
+-   Encapsulation and Data Abstraction
--   What is an inheritance and advantages of inheritance
+-   inheritance and advantages of inheritance
--   What is a ploymorphism
+-   ploymorphism

 ## OOPs - Encapsulation

 -   How to create a WindowsForms application
--   How to create a class and How to declare field members in it
+-   class and How to declare field members
--   How to Design GUI using Controls in the ToolBox
+-   Design GUI using Controls in the ToolBox
 -   How button click event works
 -   How Garbage collector will destroy the objects and What are the generations in Garbage Collector
 -   What is an instance Method and What is the use of this keyword inside a method
--   What are properties and What does a get and set block do
+-   Properties and What does a get and set block do
--   What is the difference between constructor and Destructor
+-   Difference between constructor and Destructor
 -   Where the static members allocate memory
 -   When the memory is allocated for static members
 -   How to access a static member
--   What is the role of Static constructor and How it executes
+-   Role of Static constructor and How it executes
 -   When to declare a class as static

 ## OOPs – Inheritance

--   What is Protected keyword and How to bypass it through child class
+-   Protected keyword and How to bypass it through child class
--   How to casting the reference types
+-   Casting the reference types
 -   What does a "is" operator do
 -   What does "as" operator do
 -   What does "??" operator do
--   What is static Binding and Dynamic Binding
+-   Static Binding and Dynamic Binding
--   How to override a method
+-   Override a method
--   What is an abstract class , abstract method
+-   Abstract class , abstract method
 -   When to declare a class as abstract
--   What is the difference between abstract class and concrete class
+-   Difference between abstract class and concrete class
 -   When to declare a method using new keyword
 -   What is a system.object class
--   What are the methods in the object class
+-   Methods in the object class

 ## OOPs - Interface and Polymorphism